Letter to A Survivor of A Recent Trauma

 Survival resources are the ones that help us cope, but come with a price tag.
 Please try to not use them, at least not too much, and to not get too used to them.
 This is where trauma can lead to addiction.

-Creative resources are the ones you are using based on choice, based on the question: What would help me right now?
+Creative resources are the ones you are using based on choice, based on the questions: What would help me right now?
 What is best for me, right now?
 What would feel good and nourishing right now?

 There are a several kinds of resources, which fit into the above categories: